hellofromtheothersky/Laptop-price-analysis-and-prediction/README.md

 # Laptop price analysis and prediction
-This project is finished with the help of my collaborator: [Trinh The Hien](https://github.com/HienTheTrinh) supporting the missing data handling task and prediction model
+This project is finished with the help of my collaborators: [Trinh The Hien](https://github.com/HienTheTrinh) supporting the missing data handling task and prediction model, Luu Quang Tien Hoang and Nguyen Thanh Nhan who make this project more complete.

 --
 # Problem description: